QUESTIONS ABOUT GIVING

 Why pledge financially?

 When you commit to giving money to St. Augustine’s, you help leadership prepare for the life of the church in the coming year.
 We hold budgeting to be a sacred task and trust.
-We strive to act responsibly and faithfully, using your generous pledged gifts to care justly and sustainably for our people and properties, to nurture and grow our community in Christ, and to contribute to the building up of God’s kingdom on earth.
+We strive to act responsibly and faithfully, using your generously pledged gifts to care justly and sustainably for our people and properties, to nurture and grow our community in Christ, and to contribute to the building up of God’s kingdom on earth.

 What is the goal of this year’s campaign?